Benjamin Pitman: Wood engraving

 In 1873 he abandoned reporting and began teaching woodcarving courses at the McMicken School of Drawing and Design School of Design, later the Art Academy of Cincinnati, of the University of Cincinnati.
 His goal was to secure the development of American decorative art and to open up a new profession for women.
 The display of wood carving and painting on china sent to the Philadelphia Centennial Exhibition was the first attempt to give the public an idea of what had been accomplished.
 Over 100 pieces were exhibited, including elaborately decorated cabinets, baseboards, bedsteads, doors, casings, mantels, picture frames, and bookcases all the work of girls and women.
 He lectured at the Cincinnati Art School from 1873 until 1892 on art and wood engraving.

 He introduced what later became known as the "Pitman School of Wood Carving", which provided for the treatment of naturalistic designs, and could produce very beautiful effects in wood sculpture.
 His influence as an artist came to be considerable, particularly throughout the midwest of the United States.

 Personal life and death

-Pitman's first wife, Jane, died in 1878.
+Around 1849, he married his first wife Jane Bragg of Manchester, but she died in 1878.
 They had three children.
 He married Adelaide Nourse in 1881, and they had one child.
 Benn Pitman died in 1910.
 His Cincinnati home, the Ben Pitman House, overlooks the Ohio River and is listed on the National Register of Historic Places.